 Supposedly there will be an area of Thailand designated to ganja enthusiasts.

 You'll be able to spend your holiday smoking, eating, and drinking cannabis-based products until your heart's content.
 Whether you'll actually get stoned or not is a different matter, because all the product will need to be under 0.2% THC.

 It would certainly be a novelty feeling, but I doubt it will rival the cafes of Amsterdam.
 I don't think it will happen, certainly not this year anyway.

-Thailand is the most progressive country in the region when it comes to cannabis growth and consumption, but there's still a long way to go before you can walk down the street with a big doobie hanging out your mouth while smiling at the local bobby.
+Thailand is the most progressive country in the region when it comes to cannabis growth and consumption, but you might want to wait a while before you walk down the street with a big doobie hanging out your mouth and smile at the local bobby.